Twitter Updates

 Manhattan Cocktail

 The Manhattan is still widely regarded as one of the greatest cocktails ever created.
 Personally, a well made Manhattan is a cocktail I truly enjoy.
-It’s perfectly in balance, simple and as a guy I can drink this cocktail anywhere and not feel out of place.
-It’s also as strong as a properly made martini, but like the martini it started out differently.
-The martini is based on a cocktail called the Martinez, which for the sake of brevity, was 2 parts vermouth, 1 part gin, bitters and Maraschino.
+It’s perfectly in balance, simple and I can drink this cocktail anywhere and not feel out of place.
+It’s as strong as a properly made Martini, but it started out differently.
+The Martini is based on a cocktail called the Martinez, which for the sake of brevity, was 2 parts vermouth, 1 part gin, bitters and Maraschino.
 Notice it wasn’t all gin and a wisp of vermouth.
 The Manhattan started out the same way and that’s the cocktail I’ll be taking a look at.

-In other classic cocktail books the recipe indicates either equal parts whisky and vermouth or two parts vermouth and one part whisky.
-For me I decided to try the 2:1 variation.
+In other classic cocktail books, the recipe indicates either equal parts whisky and vermouth or two parts vermouth and one part whisky.
+For me, I decided to try the 2:1 variation.
 The recipe also calls for Boker’s bitters which are long defunct.
-You can find recipes to make your own, or rumor has it the Bitter Truth is creating a version that is similar.
-The other rumor is the Unicum bitters are similar to Boker’s because Boker’s was a digestif bitter, meaning it was created to be served alone and not as an aromatic bitter.
-Basically it was sweetened.
+You can find recipes to make your own, or rumour has it the Bitter Truth is creating a version that is similar.
+The other rumour is the Unicum bitters are similar to Boker’s because Boker’s was a digestif bitter, meaning it was created to be served alone and not as an aromatic bitter.
+Basically, it was sweetened.
 I decided to use Unicum bitters just to see what would happen.

 (Use small bar-glass.)